45 Sights in Katowice, Poland (with Map and Images)

 4. Kuria Metropolitalna

-The Bishop's Palace in Katowice - a building erected in 1927–1933 intended for the seat of the bishops of the Diocese of Katowice and the Bishop's Curia, owned by the Archdiocese of Katowice.
-It is located at ul.
-Henryk Jordan 39.
-The area for the construction of the palace was transferred to the diocese of Katowice Claus-Hubert von Tiele-Winckler.
-It was designed by the creators of the archcathedral of Christ the King archcathedral, architects Zygmunt Gawlik and Franciszek Mączyński.
-It is currently the seat of the Archdiocesan Curia.
+The Bishop's Palace in Katowice – a building erected in the years 1927–1933 intended for the seat of bishops of the diocese of Katowice and the bishop's curia, owned by the Archdiocese of Katowice.
+It is located at 39 Henryka Jordana Street.
+The area for the construction of the palace was donated to the diocese of Katowice by Claus-Hubert von Tiele-Winckler.
+It was designed by the creators of the Archcathedral of Christ the King, architects Zygmunt Gawlik and Franciszek Mączyński.
+Currently, it is the seat of the Archdiocesan Curia.

 5. Kościół pw.
 Niepokalanego Poczęcia Najświętszej Maryi Panny